 May be Canthium sp.

-Is there any recent change in the nomenclature of Canthium parviflorum Lam.?
+Thank you all, Is there any recent change in the nomenclature of Canthium parviflorum Lam.?
 Any synonyms for this?

 Canthium parviflorum Lam. (synonym) is a synonym of Canthium coromandelicum (Burm.f.)
 Alston (accepted name).
 The other synonyms of Canthium coromandelicum (Burm.f.)
 Alston are Paederia valli-kara Juss. (synonym) Webera tetrandra Willd. (synonym)